-causes severe damage to fibrous roots that exacerbates the effects of the other root pests and pathogens and can reduce the efficacy of treatments.
+Introduction of Candidatus Liberibacter asiaticus (CLas), the cause of huanglongbing (HLB), into Florida greatly complicates citrus root health management.
+CLas infection causes severe damage to fibrous roots, which exacerbates the effects of the other root pests and pathogens and can reduce the efficacy of treatments.
 Root health management has become more challenging and more important because most citrus trees in Florida are now affected by HLB.